The Citadel, Victoria (Rabat) Introduction

 The Folklore Museum

-The Folklore Museum is an intesting view into the lifestyle, traditional work & pastimes of Gozitans in past centuries.
+The Folklore Museum is an interesting view into the lifestyle, traditional work & pastimes of Gozitans in past centuries.
 Costumes, tools, traditional crafts are all on show.

-The Folklore Museum is located in a house built around the enf of 15 th century on the left of Milite Bernardo Street as you walk uphill.
+The Folklore Museum is located in a house built around the end of 15th century.
+Located on the left of Milite Bernardo Street as you walk uphill.

 The Old Prison